 Sony's WF-1000XM3 earbuds are considered among the best true wireless noise-canceling earbuds.
 But to the dismay of some people, this model lacked any sort of water resistance, making them unsuitable for sports.
 It took a while, but now we finally have a new true wireless noise-canceling sports model from Sony: the WF-SP800N.

 When it comes to premium noise-canceling headphones, Bose and Sony have been the dominant players over the last few years.
-But now Sennheiser has turned up with its new Momentum 3 Wireless headphones and they deserve some attention, particularly from fans of the Momentum line.
-The Momentum 3 headphones are available to buy now for $400 (£369) -- the same price as Bose's Noise Cancelling Headphones 700.
+But Sennheiser's Momentum 3 Wireless, which came out in late 2019, deserve some attention, particularly from fans of the Momentum line.
+They list for $400, but have come down in price (you can sometimes find them for closer to $300).

 Not only does this model feature improved noise-canceling features and excellent sound and audio, but it also performs well as a headset for making calls.
-While in noise cancellation and comfort level the Momentum 3 headphones don't quite measure up to the Sony WH-1000XM3, I appreciated the nicely padded earcups covered with sheep leather and had no trouble rocking them for a 2-hour music listening session, to say nothing of the battery life.
-Read our Sennheiser Momentum 3 first take.
+While in noise cancellation and comfort level the Momentum 3 headphones don't quite measure up to the Sony WH-1000XM4, I appreciated the nicely padded earcups covered with sheep leather and had no trouble rocking them for a 2-hour music listening session, to say nothing of the battery life.

 If you're looking for a very clean-sounding headphone with more of a neutral sound profile, the well-built Shure Aonic 50 is that noise-canceling headphone.
 The treble is clear and articulate and the bass is well-defined but may be a little underpowered for those who want a little more oomph.
 The noise canceling is good but not quite up to the level of top noise-canceling models from Bose and Sony that cost a little less.